Come to a Reading Party!

 Honor the people who taught you to read by tutoring a struggling reader this year.
-Learn more about becoming an Augustine Literacy Project® Tutor.
+Join us for an information session on April 5th, May 11th or June 14th.
+Learn more about upcoming info sessions and training.

 Number of volunteer tutors